z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md

 above.
 But we're heading into places where we need to be more aware of what's going on, so getting a mental picture of the above layout will be useful.

-### Changing the Layout
+### Changing the Memory Layout

-There are two ways to change the default layout a Z88DK C program will run in.
-The first is to change the values in a crt_cfg.inc file and rebuild Z88DK.
-We're not going to cover this approach here.

-The simpler approach is to use a special statement in your C code called a _pragma_.
-These are compiler specific extensions to the C language.
-Pragmas can be used to override the default CRT configuration values from within the C code, and are used like this:
+There are several ways to change the default settings of a Z88DK compile but the simplest approach is to use special statements called _pragma_s to change these settings.
+Pragmas are compiler specific extensions to the C language that can override the default CRT configuration at compile time.

+For a large project, these pragmas can be collected into a single file, for example "zpragma.inc", and can be incorporated into the compile using `-pragma-include:zpragma.inc` on the compile line.

+However for small projects with few source files, it can be more convenient just to include them within the C code itself like this:

 ```
 #pragma output CRT_ORG_CODE = 36864
 ```

 You can put these anywhere in the source files you like.
-This one would push the compiled C 4KB up in memory.
+This one would push the compiled C 4KB up in memory from the usual org address of 32768.
 If you need to do something like this remember to change your BASIC loader to:

 ```
 RANDOMIZE USR 36864
 ```

 since that's where your code will now be loaded.
+If you use `-create-app` on the compile line, z88dk automatically does this for you in the tap file it creates.

 Here's an interesting pragma to move the initial stack location: